Deadboy666/h3adcr-b/README.md

-Unzip to folder
-Mark Script as Executable
+Download headcrab
+mark it executable
-run install.sh
+then run in terminal
-follow the notifications
-enjoy a meme in 2clicks